2: Frequency distributions 2/8/07

 (B) Create a stemplot with split stem-values.

-(D) Describe the distribution's shape, spread, and location.
+(D) Describe the distribution's shape, location, and spread.

 2.4 Outpatient wait time.
 The length of time patients wait for attention in doctors' offices is an important consideration in health care.
 Waiting times (in minutes) for 25 patients at a public health clinic are: